algernon/madness/resources/pages/about/for-recruiters/index.markdown

       I'm not moving.
 * While I'm willing to travel within Europe, I prefer to do that rarely.
   Traveling outside of it is something I'd rather avoid.
-I will not set foot in the US, no matter what.
+I will not set foot in the neither the US, nor the UK, no matter what.
 * I run Debian on my computers, all of them (except phone and tablet, which run Android until I can run Debian on them).
 I am not going to run anything else, except in a virtual machine or a chroot.